abravalheri/validate-pyproject/docs/faq.rst

 Why draft-07 of JSON Schema and not a more modern version?
 ==========================================================

-The most modern version of JSON Schema supported by fastjsonschema_ is Draft 07.
+The most modern version of JSON Schema supported by :pypi:`fastjsonschema` is Draft 07.
 It is not as bad as it may sound, it even supports `if-then-else`_-style conditions…